Developmental Therapeutics Core

 Exploratory pharmacokinetics analysis can be incorporated into therapy-response experiments through organ and tissue harvest of treated animal subjects at pre-determined time points during treatment.
 Many DTC projects require and include determination of therapeutic maximum tolerated dose (MTD) prior to initiating a therapy-response experiment with 7-day or 14-day, in addition to constant drug exposure via Alzet mini-pumps are also offered.

 - Therapy-Response Experiments

 Core personnel provide expert guidance in determining the most appropriate models for evaluating the anti-cancer activities of compounds and biologicals of interest.
 Services include experimental design consultation, IACUC protocol amendment write-up, animal procurement, model setup (inoculating animals with the cells obtained from culture or from PDX, therapy administration to animals, and monitoring tumor growth and response to treatment.

 - Patient-Derived Cancer Models

 PDX models offer the closest approximation to the clinical setting for testing cancer therapies, other than immunotherapies.
 The PDX repository within the Core currently contains >60 PDX models representing 12 cancer histology and additional types are being developed.

 - Device Implantation and Monitoring

-- The core works with the investigators to implant and evaluate new devices in vivo through submission and approval of an IACUC protocol.
+The core works with the investigators to implant and evaluate new devices in vivo after submission and approval of an IACUC protocol.
 The device can then be tested periodically.
 Additionally, the core can evaluate toxicity and evaluate the device using different imaging modalities in collaboration with other cores.